-Fundraising involves collecting money on behalf of another person cause or thing, where the collection is not solely for the profit or commercial benefit of the person or organisation undertaking the fundraising.
+Fundraising involves collecting money on behalf of another person, cause or organisation, where the collection is not solely for the profit or commercial benefit of the person or organisation undertaking the fundraising.
 Examples of fundraising activities include:

 - doorknock appeals

 - appeals run by commercial fundraisers